Sachith-Piyathunga/1st-Year-in-IIT/README.md

 ### 🧾 Notes

 - All content is based on personal study notes and materials that are publicly provided by lecturers.
+- This repo is regularly updated as I continue organizing and uploading files.